Maligan/Talon/docs/intro.md

 	}
 	```

-	Do not try to understand all of properties just now, they are explained in [other articles](#whats-next).
+	Do not try to understand all of properties just now (they are not same as in W3C CSS) they are explained in [other articles](#whats-next).

 3. And this carefully picked up coin image `coin.png`